Coding-Doctor-Omar/JOMI-Downloader/README.md

 4. Run 'main.py' to launch the application.

 ## Usage
+To navigate the different menu screens in the app, simply type the number of the option you want and press ENTER.
+This rule applies to all menu pages in the app.
+Below is an example for how to download a video using JOMI Downloader (use the same logic for the settings page).

 To download a JOMI video, follow these steps (screenshots are shown at the end):

 1. Once you launch the software, type '1' and press ENTER.